Agenda

 Integrating Patient-Centric and Real-World Data to Advance Rare Disease Understanding

-Artificial intelligence (AI) is increasingly reshaping rare disease research.
-This session will explore current applications of machine learning and natural language processing in clinical and research settings.
+Artificial intelligence (AI) and novel approaches are increasingly reshaping rare disease research.
+This session will explore current applications of machine learning, natural language processing and data utilization in clinical and research settings.

 • Steven Bedrick, PhD, Associate Professor of Medical Informatics and Clinical Epidemiology, Oregon Health & Science University